-- o state of humus tanks or secondary sedimentation tanks;

-- o state of sludge handling in terms of the following:

-- quantity of wet sludge to be produced per day;

-- method of treatment of surplus activated sludge discharged, prior to its disposal on land or to drying beds or by other means;

-- land disposal of wet sludge to be used and state the area of land in hectares;

-- total area of any sludge drying beds;

-- the way drainage from the beds or other separators is dealt with; and

-- the way dried sludge is finally disposed on land i.e., by incineration or burial.

-- o pre-treatment units ahead of the oxidation pond systems and state their capacity;

 - Tertiary treatment state basic design details, where applicable for screens, filters, reedbed systems and maturation pond systems; and

 - disinfection of the final effluent if by chlorination, give details of the method and the contact time in the pond or contact tank; if by any other method, Ultraviolet (UV) light, ozone, etc.

-- Step 2: Conduct a ground truthing survey to accurately describe the reticulation system in order identify where the sludge impacting the water resources is emanating from.
+- Step 2: Conduct a ground-truthing survey to accurately describe the reticulation system in order identify where the sludge impacting the water resources is emanating from.
 The description should include and determine the following key factors which could contribute to pollution/contamination:

 - the way the area is serviced in terms of the types of sanitation systems, for example:

 - pit latrines;

 - bucket system;

 - conservancy tanks; and

 - septic tanks and french drains.

 - percentage of the area which is sewered.

 - type of network installed, for example:

 - standard reticulation; and

 - small bore system;

 - Location of sewers, for example:

 - mid-block; and

 - standard.

 - Nature of sewage:

-- domestic component projections (no. of persons) i.e., high- and low-income permanent population including holiday makers.
+- domestic component projections (no. of persons), i.e., high- and low-income permanent population including holiday makers.

 - industrial component in terms of the following:

 - daily volumes/expected volume treated;

 - type of industrial waste;

 - mainly organic;

 - organic/inorganic;

 - heavy metals;

 - mixture; and

-- names of industries contributing to the volume (and locally treated) including problem constituents received from each.
+- names of industries contributing to the volume (and locally treated), including problem constituents received from each.

-- Hydraulic and organic loading of high income, low income, holiday makers and industrial component.
+- Hydraulic and organic loading of high-income, low-income, holiday makers and industrial components.

-Step 3: Conduct a ground truthing survey to accurately describe the disposal of sludge and solid waste in order to identify where factors impacting the water resources are emanating from.
+- Step 3: Conduct a ground-truthing survey to accurately describe the disposal of sludge and solid waste to identify where factors impacting the water resources are emanating from.
 The description should include the following key factors which could contribute to pollution/contamination:

-- sludge in terms of quantity, tons per day and tons per year; - o analyses of sludge - o solid waste in terms of quantity, tons per day and tons per year; - o analyses of solid waste (composition and percentages); - categories of sludges according to the Guidelines: Permissible Utilisation and Disposal of Sewage Sludge, Edition 1 August 1997. - o any contracts for removal of sludges.
+- sludge in terms of quantity, tons per day and tons per year;

+- analyses of sludge

+- o solid waste in terms of quantity, tons per day and tons per year;

+- o analyses of solid waste (composition and percentages);

+- categories of sludges according to the Guidelines: Permissible Utilisation and Disposal of Sewage Sludge, Edition 1 August 1997.

+- any contracts for removal of sludges.